What Is The Linear Term

 While linear terms are straightforward, it's essential to understand how they relate to other types of terms within algebraic expressions.
 A polynomial is an expression consisting of variables and constants, combined using addition, subtraction, and multiplication, but with no division by variables.
 Linear terms are the simplest type of polynomial term; polynomials can also include quadratic terms (x²), cubic terms (x³), and so on.
 The degree of a polynomial is the highest exponent of the variable in the expression.
 A linear expression is a polynomial of degree 1.

 Non-linear terms are terms where the variable's exponent is not 1, or where variables are multiplied together (like xy).
 These terms introduce curvature and non-proportional changes into functions and equations.
-For instance, the equation y = x² represents a parabola, a non-linear curve, because the term x² is non-linear.
+Take this case: the equation y = x² represents a parabola, a non-linear curve, because the term x² is non-linear.
 The difference between linear and non-linear relationships is significant in modelling real-world phenomena, as linearity often simplifies analysis but may not always accurately represent the complexities of the natural world.

 Common Misconceptions about Linear Terms